 RESOLVED, that the Company incorporate [insert the name of proposed company] in the Dubai International Financial Centre.

-RESOLVED, that [insert name of individual] is hereby appointed and authorised to execute all documents and take all necessary and appropriate actions on behalf of the Company to incorporate [insert the name of the proposed company] and [insert name of individual if different post incorporation, otherwise delete] is hereby appointed and authorised to execute all documents and take all necessary and appropriate actions on behalf of the Company following incorporation.
+RESOLVED, that [insert name of individual] is hereby appointed and authorised to sign the Articles of Association on behalf of the Company to incorporate [insert the name of the proposed company] .

-RESOLVED, that the following [person / persons] are hereby appointed as the authorised signatories of [insert the name of the proposed company]:
+RESOLVED, that the following are hereby appointed as the authorised signatories to be listed on the issued DIFC license for [insert the name of the proposed company]:

 [name]; [and/or]